 Certain active or historic conditions could stop you from being able to take BiNovum contraceptives.
 These include angina, heart valve disease, obesity, diabetes, cancer or jaundice.
 It's essential that you discuss your medical history with your doctor, because there are several conditions with which it might be unsafe these pills.

 All hormonal contraceptives carry the risk that you could develop side effects, however these are usually light in temperament and temporary especially if they have occurred in the first three months of taking this contraceptive.
 The most commonly reported side effects include nausea, headaches, water retention, vaginal thrush and a decreased sex drive.
 If you do experience side effects, these should become milder with time as your body adjusts to the hormones.
 If they are not, or are severe in nature, contact your doctor to discuss further contraceptive options, which can include combined pills, mini pills or the vagina ring or patch.

-If you want to buy BiNovum pills online from euroClinix, you must first complete an online consultation with one of our partner doctors.
+If you want to buy BiNovum pills online from euroClinix, you must first complete an online consultation with one of our doctors.
 This is mandatory in the UK, whether you see a doctor in person or order your medication online.
 It ensures a medical professional has considered your health, and medical history and agreed that this contraceptive is safe for you to take.
-On all orders made before 4.30pm, you will receive BiNovum the next day or the same day for London postcodes.
+On all orders made before 4.30pm, you will receive BiNovum the next day.
 This delivery service is free of charge and allows you to stay protected, even if you've forgotten to arrange your next pack.

 Rated with 4.5 based on 8 independent customer reviews (See all euroClinix reviews).